Skip to main content

 St. Jude is the only National Cancer Institute-designated Comprehensive Cancer Center devoted solely to children.
 The center has received the highest possible ranking of “exceptional” in its two most recent NCI reviews.
 In 2022, the NCI extended its grant funding period based on sustained extraordinary progress, stability and longevity.
 The center also develops and leads numerous innovative clinical trials with national and international collaborating sites for children with cancer.

-“The Cancer Center is designed to bring together discovery scientists and clinical researchers across disciplines to advance the best ideas from our laboratories into the clinics, and to optimize long-term quality of life for survivors,” said Charles W.M.
-Roberts, MD, PhD, cancer center director and executive vice president.
-“By pushing the frontier of what is possible through new approaches, such as immunotherapy and targeted therapies, we are working to bring new treatment options to children with cancer within our clinics and around the world.”
+“The Cancer Center is designed to bring together discovery scientists and clinical researchers across disciplines to advance the best ideas from our laboratories into the clinics and to optimize long-term quality of life for survivors,” said Charles W.M.
+Roberts, MD, PhD, Cancer Center director and executive vice president.
+“By pushing the frontiers of what is possible through new approaches, such as immunotherapy and targeted therapies, we are working to bring new treatment options to children with cancer within our clinics and around the world.”

-The hospital has top survival rates for some of the most aggressive childhood cancers, including acute lymphoblastic leukemia.
-It has nearly doubled the survival rates for medulloblastoma, the most common malignant brain tumor in children.
-The St. Jude Centers of Excellence that focus on leukemia, brain tumors and the use of immunotherapy to treat cancer continue to work toward improved outcomes for children with cancer.
+The hospital has top survival rates for childhood cancers, particularly acute lymphoblastic leukemia, the most common form of childhood cancer.
+The hospital has also nearly doubled the survival rate for medulloblastoma, the most common malignant brain tumor in children.
+The St. Jude Centers of Excellence, which focus on leukemia, brain tumors and the use of immunotherapy to treat cancer, continue to work toward improved outcomes for children with cancer.

-St. Jude and the WHO are working in collaboration with UNICEF and the Pan American Health Organization on this innovative new approach.
+St. Jude and the WHO are collaborating with UNICEF and the Pan American Health Organization on this innovative new approach.
 While many programs for improving cancer medicines have been developed, this new platform is the largest in scope and most comprehensive in approach.

 “Being named one of the top children’s cancer programs every year since the survey began speaks to the incredible contributions our employees make every day in the clinic, in the laboratory and around the world,” said James R. Downing, MD, St. Jude president and chief executive officer.
 “In the past year, we have made strategic gains in fundamental science, childhood cancer, pediatric catastrophic diseases, global impact, infrastructure, talent and culture.
 We welcome the best and brightest in the field to join us in our mission to find cures and save children across the nation and throughout the world.”